 Ida brought disaster to Louisiana.
-Here’s what the storm is doing next.
+Here’s what it will do next.

-At 11 a.m.
-Monday, Ida was centered 40 miles southwest of Jackson, Miss., packing peak winds of 40 mph, slowly heading to the north at 9 mph.
+At 5 p.m.
+Monday, Ida was centered 20 miles north-northwest of Jackson, Miss., packing peak winds of 35 mph, slowly heading to the north-northeast at 9 mph.

-Ida is predicted to weaken to a tropical depression Monday afternoon, so the threat from strong winds will gradually diminish, though gusty conditions remain possible in southeastern Louisiana, southern Mississippi and southern Alabama until Monday night.
+Ida is predicted to next transition into a non-tropical storm by Wednesday and its winds are generally no longer anticipated to be hazardous.
+However, individual thunderstorms embedded within the system’s rainbands could generate localized damaging wind gusts and even tornadoes.

-As the storm swept ashore near Port Fourchon early afternoon Sunday, it unleashed wind gusts over 170 mph, while its surge, or storm-driven rise in ocean water above normally dry land, resulted in up to seven feet or so of inundation along the coast of southeast Louisiana and Mississippi.
+As the storm swept ashore near Port Fourchon early Sunday afternoon, it unleashed wind gusts over 170 mph, while its surge, or storm-driven rise in ocean water above normally dry land, resulted in up to seven feet or so of inundation along the coast of southeast Louisiana and Mississippi.
 In New Orleans, winds gusted up to 90 mph as the entire city lost power.

-Widespread torrential rain produced totals of 5 to 10 inches, with up to 15 inches locally, causing severe flash flooding that topped levees and engulfed communities, requiring hundreds of high-water rescues.
+Widespread torrential rain produced totals of five to 10 inches, with over 15 inches locally, causing severe flash flooding that topped levees and engulfed communities, requiring hundreds of high-water rescues.

+Some of the heaviest rain fell along the west side of Lake Pontchartrain, where severe flooding was reported in the community of LaPlace, both from the rain and surge off the lake.
+Severe flooding also occurred south of New Orleans around Braithwaite and Lafitte.

 While the most dangerous phase of this storm has ended, conditions are hazardous in the areas hit hard by destructive winds and flooding.